Why Is My Resin So Bubbly?

 The viscosity of the resin also plays a crucial role in bubble formation.
 Thicker resins tend to trap more air than thinner ones.
 Because they have less ability to release those trapped bubbles as they cure.

 By understanding how these factors contribute to bubble formation in resin art.
 Artists can take proactive steps.
-To minimise their occurrence and create smoother finished pieces.
+To minimize their occurrence and create smoother finished pieces.

 Techniques For Removing Bubbles During And After Pouring